 There are three main methods of controlling the EAB.
 Tree removal - which reduces the available food source for larva, thus preventing the beetle from spreading outside the already infected areas.
 Chemical control in the form of insecticide.
 And biological control through the use of four different parasitoid species which feed on the larva of the emerald ash borer and are from the same native range in China.

-The emerald ash borer can infest an ash tree for up to four years before there are noticeable signs of decline occurring in a tree.
+The emerald ash borer can infest an ash tree for up to four years before there is noticeable signs of decline occurring in a tree.
 If you have trees in question, it is recommended to contact your local tree service professional to receive a complete tree evaluation to safely address any issues that will require deliberate care.
 For further state information, visit https://www.dcnr.pa.gov.